yehia67/documentation/wallets/0.1/hub/how-to-guides/create-a-demo-exchange.md

 To withdraw IOTA tokens from their accounts, users need to request a withdrawal from Hub.

-1. Install the IOTA Python client library

-    ```bash
-    pip install pyota
-    ```

-2. In the `iota.py` file, create a function to withdraw IOTA tokens with the `UserWithdraw` endpoint
+1. In the `iota.py` file, create a function to withdraw IOTA tokens with the `UserWithdraw` endpoint

     ```py
     def withdraw(self, user_id, amount, address, validate_checksum=True, tag='FAKEXCHANGE'):